On the Maximum Achievable Sum-rate of the RIS-aided MIMO Broadcast Channel: Proposed Optimization Methods

 In \algref{alg:APG:adapmomen}, an appropriate value for $\bar{\mu}$ is also found by backtracking line search.
 Since $\nabla_{\bar{\mathbf{S}}}f\bigl(\boldsymbol{\theta},\bar{\mathbf{S}})$ is Lipschitz continuous, the back tracking line search has a finite number of steps, i.e., when $\bar{\mu}\leq1/L_{\bar{\mathbf{S}}}(\boldsymbol{\theta})$ where $L_{\bar{\mathbf{S}}}(\boldsymbol{\theta})$ is the Lipschitz constant of $\nabla_{\bar{\mathbf{S}}}f\bigl(\boldsymbol{\theta},\bar{\mathbf{S}})$ for a given $\boldsymbol{\theta}$.

 The proposed line search procedure ensures that the objective sequence strictly decreases after each iteration.
-The detailed convergence analysis of the APGM is deferred to Appendix \ref{sec:APGM_Conv}.
-Thus, the APGM is guaranteed to converge to a stationary point of \eqref{eq:MIMO:MAC:sumrate}, which is, however, not necessarily a globally optimal solution.
+The detailed convergence analysis of the APGM can be found in Appendix \ref{sec:APGM_Conv}.
+Thus, the APGM algorithm is guaranteed to converge to a stationary point of \eqref{eq:MIMO:MAC:sumrate}, which is, however, not necessarily a globally optimal solution.